iPhone 6s and iPhone 6s Plus problems continue to plague many users on iOS 9 and iOS 10.

 We’ve also put together some ways to improve iOS 10’s performance on your iPhone 6s or iPhone 6s Plus.
 If you notice lag or random freezes, start there.

 It’s also important to note that some iOS-related problems will dissipate after a couple of days.
 For instance, battery life tends to settle after a few days with a new device or iOS update.

 If your iPhone 6s problems persist after a few days, that’s when you’re going to need to take action.

 How to Downgrade

 If an iOS update isn’t performing to your standards on the iPhone 6s or iPhone 6s Plus you can downgrade to an older version of iOS.
 For a limited time.

-Apple isn’t signing off on the iPhone 6s or iPhone 6s Plus iOS 9.1 updates which means you don’t have this option right now.
+Apple isn’t signing off on any iPhone 6s or iPhone 6s Plus iOS updates which means you don’t have this option right now.

 The company typically signs off on older updates for a week or two before pulling the cord.
 Once that happens, the downgrade loophole will close up and you’ll be left with whatever version of iOS you’re on.